crowdlingo/course/src/speaking/accomodation.md

 Try to make up your own answers first!
 :::

-- What kind of housing&#x2F;accommodation do you live in?
+- What kind of accommodation do you live in?
   - We live in a pretty spacious apartment in Nanjing.
 I live on the 8th floor of a high- rise, and its size about 120 square metres.
 It is a fairly nice place.
 - Do you live in a house or a flat?
   - An Apartment.
 Our apartment has six rooms - one living room, one kitchen, two bathrooms and another two bedrooms.
 All of them are well decorated and furnished.
 There is a big bookshelf beside my brother’s room so that my brother can easily get books to read.
 In addition, we have a big balcony outside so that we can enjoy eating dinner and having tea there.